ksu-cs-textbooks/cc310/content/09-trees/02-general-terms/video/_index.md

 Each node has a property called the degree.
 The degree of a node is simply the number of children.
 This means that leaves will always have degree zero as they have no children.

 We can also talk about the degree of a tree.
-The degree of a tree is equal to the degree of the root.
-In this tree, the root is node `a` which has degree three.
-Thus, the degree of this tree is three.
+The degree of a tree is equal to the largest degree of any of its nodes.
+As we can see, the degree of this tree is 3.

 [Slide 7]